MCSAC Day 1: A possible solution to driver retention problem

 July 19, 2021

-That’s according to the experience and research of Dr. Michael Belzer, a professor at Fort Wayne State University and former tank truck driver who has been studying the economics of trucking for more than three decades.
+That’s according to the experience and research of Dr. Michael Belzer, a professor at Wayne State University and former tank truck driver who has been studying the economics of trucking for more than three decades.

 Belzer was presenting some of his research to FMCSA’s Motor Carrier Safety Advisory Committee on Monday, during the first day of a two-day summit amongst industry stakeholders and regulators.
 The summit is being held virtually due to the COVID-19 pandemic.